Joan Haggerty: Daughters of the Moon. Bobbs-Merrill, NYC, 1971.

 Set in Spain and England, Daughters of the Moon is a novel told from the point of view of a woman in labour.
 It begins with the first contraction and ends with the birth.
 Each contraction expands the protagonist's consciousness into the realm of touch and memory; the story unfolds in shifting dimensions of time and space as she re-lives the moments that bring the arrival of her daughter.

 The Invitation: A Memoir of Family Love and Reconciliation.
 Douglas & McIntyre, Vancouver/Toronto, 1994.

 The Invitation is a memoir about the author's son, her second child, who grew up with a couple in Paris.
 It tells the story of their reunion in France and their later visits in Vancouver, B.C.
 It was nominated for Governor General's Award in 1994.

 The Dancehall Years.
 Mother Tongue Publishing Ltd., Saltspring Island, B.C., 2016.

-Both an epic adventure and an interracial drama, this complex family saga begins one summer on Bowen Island and in Vancouver during the Depression and moves through Pearl Harbour, the evacuation of the Japanese and three generations into the 1980s.
+Both an epic adventure and an interracial drama, this complex family saga begins one summer on Bowen Island and in Vancouver during the Depression and moves through Pearl Harbor, the evacuation of the Japanese and three generations into the 1980s.